Ashleshk/Mini-Projects/README.md

 * **My methodology**
     *  By building a recurrent neural network capable of analyzing sentiment, using a data set that includes a number of emotions.
     * The next stage involves using the trained model to sort tweets based on sentiment with a rating ratio.
+    * The final hierarchical schemas (for each one of the feelings in dataset) will show the correlation of the tweeters in terms of the degree of affiliation with that feeling.
+The Euclidean distance was used to calculate the degree of convergence for a single feeling (depending on the percentage of tweeting classification and belonging to a specific feeling).